dropil/dropil-chain-info-docs/docs/getting-started/delegate.md

 ::: warning
 **Before bonding Drops, please read the delegator faq to understand the risk and responsibilities involved with delegating**
 :::

+This section of the docs is not complete.